sameerkhule1/AWS/Automation with CloudFormation/Troubleshoot the deployment of an AWS CloudFormation stack by using the AWS CLI/README.md

-# Run tasks, update configs, and access CLI using AWS Systems Manager
+# Troubleshoot the deployment of an AWS CloudFormation stack by using the AWS CLI

 Click on following link to preview: